Public liability lawyers

 If you have been hurt in a public place, such as a shopping centre, a park, or even on the footpath, through no fault of your own, then you may be able to make a public liability claim.
 Public liability law covers a wide range of circumstances where you may have been injured, or where someone close to you has died.

-Sometimes we also help people with public liability claims through our Social justice practice where the issues relate to public interest immunity, Ombudsman secrecy and suing the government.
+Sometimes we also help people with public liability and personal injury claims through our Social justice practice where the issues relate to public interest immunity, Ombudsman secrecy and suing the government.

 We have Queensland offices in Brisbane, Browns Plains, Caboolture, Cairns, Gold Coast, Ipswich, Mackay, Rockhampton, Strathpine, Sunshine Coast, Toowoomba, and Townsville.
 Contact us today to find out how we can help.